A topologically charged four-dimensional wormhole and the energy conditions: Introduction

-Furthermore, there have been significant developments in understanding wormhole structures.
-In Ref. \cite{FRK2}, a vacuum defect wormhole was presented, representing a fascinating advancement in this area.
-This wormhole solution provides valuable insights into the nature of such structures.
-Additionally, in Ref. \cite{FRK3}, a novel type of traversable wormhole solution was proposed, eliminating the need for exotic matter, which is a significant step forward in making wormholes more feasible and accessible.
-Extending the research to higher dimensions, Ref. \cite{FRK5} introduced a higher-dimensional extension of a vacuum-defect wormhole.
+Remarkable progress has been made in the field of wormhole space-times, addressing the longstanding challenge of exotic matter.
+It has been recognized that vacuum solutions of the field equations naturally satisfy the energy conditions.
+Building on this research, a recent breakthrough was reported in Ref. \cite{FRK}, where a defect wormhole was discussed that does not require exotic matter and adheres to both the weak and null energy conditions.
+In Ref. \cite{FRK2}, a vacuum defect wormhole was constructed, representing a significant advancement in this area.
+Furthermore, in Ref. \cite{FRK3}, a novel type of traversable wormhole solution was proposed, eliminating the need for exotic matter, marking a significant step forward in making wormholes more feasible and accessible.
+In this direction, a Schwarzschild-Klinkhamer traversable wormhole was introduced in Ref. \cite{FA}, incorporating a cosmic string and global monopole while maintaining compliance with the energy conditions.
+This development highlights the potential interplay between different physical phenomena in the context of wormholes and cosmos.
+Additionally, Ref. \cite{FRK4} introduced a Schwarzschild defect wormhole, enriching our understanding of the various types of traversable wormholes.
+Extending this wormhole research into higher dimensions, a five-dimensional defect wormhole, an extension of vacuum-defect, was presented in Ref. \cite{FRK5}.
 This advancement opens up new possibilities for exploring wormholes in broader contexts.

-Moreover, the studies have not been limited to theoretical considerations only.
-In Ref. \cite{FA}, a Schwarzschild-Klinkhamer traversable wormhole was introduced, incorporating a cosmic string and global monopole while maintaining compliance with the energy conditions.
-This development highlights the potential interplay between different physical phenomena in the context of wormholes.
-Additionally, Ref. \cite{FRK4} introduced a Schwarzschild-type defect wormhole, further enriching our understanding of the diverse types of traversable wormholes.

-Apart from these, other researchers have also made significant contributions to the study of wormholes.
-For instance, rotating cylindrical wormholes without exotic matter but not asymptotically flat have been investigated \cite{ff1,ff3}.
-Wormholes without exotic matter have been explored in the context of Einstein-Cartan theory \cite{ff2}, and stationary cylindrically symmetric wormhole models have been developed \cite{ff4}.
-These diverse studies represent crucial advances in our understanding of traversable wormholes and their possible existence within the framework of general relativity and other theories of gravity.
-While the practical realization of such wormholes remains uncertain, the theoretical exploration of these solutions continues to provide valuable insights into the fundamental nature of space-time.